Civil parish

 In England, a civil parish is a type of administrative parish used for local government.
 It is a territorial designation which is the lowest tier of local government.
-Civil parishes can trace their origin to the ancient system of ecclesiastical parishes, which historically played a role in both secular and religious administration.
-Civil and religious parishes were formally differentiated in the 19th century and are now entirely separate.
-Civil parishes in their modern form came into being through the Local Government Act 1894, which established elected parish councils to take on the secular functions of the parish vestry.
+Civil parishes can trace their origin to the ancient system of parishes, which for centuries were the principal unit of secular and religious administration in most of England and Wales.
+Civil and religious parishes were formally split into two types in the 19th century and are now entirely separate.
+Civil parishes in their modern form came into being through the Local Government Act 1894 (56 & 57 Vict. c.
+73), which established elected parish councils to take on the secular functions of the parish vestry.

 A civil parish can range in size from a sparsely populated rural area with fewer than a hundred inhabitants, to a large town with a population in excess of 100,000.
-This scope is similar to that of municipalities in Continental Europe, such as the communes of France.
+This scope is similar to that of municipalities in continental Europe, such as the communes of France.
 However, unlike their continental European counterparts, parish councils are not principal authorities, and in most cases have a relatively minor role in local government.